Screens that show the Raffle

 Waitlist

 The first person that subscribes to the list, will get the first ticket that becomes available.
 The length of a waitlist will make it impossible for new users to get a ticket.
-This could potentially decrease the growth of our platform.
+This could potentially decrease growth.

 The raffle